ByteFoundryAU/awesome-bytefoundry/awesome-but-unknown-debian-packages.md

 useful alternative to 'traceroute' - keeps updating in real time

+### nield

+receive notifications from kernel through netlink socket and generate logs related to NIC interfaces

 ### parallel

 runs commands in parallel. can do quite insane stuff.